joinpursuit/Pursuit-Core-Web/html_css_dom/the_internet/README.md

 These are known sometimes as HTTP "verbs".
 You can think of each one as an action.

 * GET - give me some data
-* POST - take this data
+* POST - take this data and create / save something on the server (example: a new user account)
-* PUT - update this data
+* PUT - update this data (example: change your shipping address on your Amazon account)
 * DELETE - delete this data